ruizdurazo/ruizdurazo/notes/on-python/index.md

 ### [PY] Python 101

 Python is simple and readable.
-But like JavaScript, it's a bit quirky.
+But like JavaScript, it’s a bit quirky.

 ```python
 # 1. Variables